sanG-github/nimble-devops-ic-infrastructure/.github/wiki/Architecture-Documentation.md

 This document outlines the software and hardware requirements for running the infrastructure of the [example app](https://github.com/SanG-github/nimble-devops-ic-web).
-You can refer to the [Infrastructure Diagram](Infrastructure Diagram) for a visual overview of the infrastructure components.
+You can refer to the [[Architecture Diagram]] for a visual overview of the infrastructure components.

 ## Required Hardware